cakephp/docs/en/console-and-shells.rst

     Usage:
     my-shell console [-h] [-v] [-q]

-.. versionadded:: 3.5
+.. versionadded:: 3.5.0
-    The help alias was added in 3.5.
+    The ``setHelpAlias`` method was added in 3.5.0

 Set the Epilog
 --------------